DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 Orders.savings := sum(entries.discount);
 ```

 We can use those fields to aggregate those values for each customer by month.
+Recall that we've
+previously created a relationship from Customers to Orders called "purchases".

 ```datasqrl
 Customers.spending_by_month :=